lzwjava/blog-source/original/2025-01-29-ai-thoughts-en.md

 - AI will affect many tools, including indirect ones.
 People say they won't need Figma to draw prototypes, they will directly go to code.
 I think Postman will be similar; people will directly use Python or other scripts to call or test APIs.

+- One reason we don't use Postman or Figma in the AI era is that their functionalities can't be generated through text.
+They also lack a command + K shortcut to trigger component replacement.

+- User interfaces are becoming a barrier in the AI era.
+Why upgrade Postman to be AI-powered for testing applications when we can directly use Python's requests library or other programming languages to test code, as the latter will be powered by AI?

+- Why upgrade Figma to be AI-powered for UI creation when code-based UI generation, enhanced by AI, offers a more direct and potentially powerful approach?

+- LLMs will change text-related applications first, like Google, Search Engines, Text Editors and Writing Tools, Quizlet, Zendesk, DeepL, Medium, WordPress, Trello, Asana, Gmail, GitHub, Goodreads, Duolingo, and Feedly.

 - [New Platforms Powered by AI Workflows](./ai-workflow-en)

 - [The Next Direction of AI Code Editors](./ai-code-en)